How to Report Sexual Misconduct/Title IX Conduct

 Any member of the community can.
 Lawrence University takes all violations of Title IX seriously and therefore encourages any member of the community who has experienced sexual misconduct to report the incident to the Title IX Coordinator.

-What happens to the report once it is is filed?
+What happens to the report once it is filed?

+The Title IX Coordinator will reach out to the person who reported to have experienced sexual misconduct to offer resources and support as well as discuss their options for addressing the situation, including filing a Formal Complaint.
 The Title IX Coordinator keeps reports private and secure.
 Information in reports is used to monitor potential threats to campus safety and to take steps to promote a safer environment.
-Reports are not formally investigated unless they indicate a pattern, predator, threats, violence, or weapons.

 Who is required to report sexual misconduct?

 All non-confidential employees must report to the Title IX Coordinator, all relevant details (obtained directly or indirectly) about an incident of sexual harassment, including dates, times, locations, and names of parties and witnesses.
 Information brought to the attention of a non-confidential employee is not confidential.

 Non-confidential employees includes faculty, coaches, Residential Education staff, administrators, supervisory staff, campus safety officers, and human resources personnel.
 For more information about employee reporting responsibilities, please read below.